English Grammar Activities, Worksheets and Games

-This page provides teachers with a variety of ESL grammar activities based on the second and third conditional.
-These captivating activities, worksheets and games help students to learn how to use these conditional structures in both written and spoken forms by presenting them with imaginative role-plays and hypothetical situations.
+This page provides teachers with a variety of ESL grammar activities based on the second conditional.
+These captivating activities, worksheets and games help students to learn how to use the second conditional tense in both written and spoken forms by presenting them with imaginative role-plays and situations.

 The teaching activities on this page focus on mixed conditionals and help to illustrate how the conditionals are different, e.g. first vs. second conditional (real vs. unreal).
 Students can practice or review all of the conditional structures to help them produce grammatically correct and appropriate conditional sentences depending on the situation or context.